TendaiPhikiso/Amazon_web_Scraping_Transform/README.md

   Photo by sarasanalytics.com
 </p>

 1. **Loading Data**: The next step involves loading the cleaned data into a Microsoft SQL Server database.
 This will enable efficient querying and analysis of the data.
+[Click here to view Load Phase](https://github.com/TendaiPhikiso/Amazon_web_scraping_Load_AnalysisPhase)

 2. **View Extract Phase**: If you are interested in viewing the details of the Extract phase of the project, you can find it [here](https://github.com/TendaiPhikiso/Amazon_web_Scraping).